Role-Based Access Control (Enterprise)

 To do so:

-2. Input your password to enter the administrative mode
+Type your password to enter the administrative mode.

-3. In the User permissions tab, click on the dropdown and select a role of your choice
+In the Company Settings tab, click the drop-down and select a role of your choice.

 User roles